AllKind/ipset-bash-completion/README.md

 ---

-When adding elements to a **bitmap:ip,mac** type of set, the environment variable **_IPSET_MACLIST_FILE** will be queried for a file containing a list of mac addresses.
+When adding elements to a **bitmap:ip,mac** type of set, the environment variable **_IPSET_MAC_COMPL_MODE** is queried to decide how to complete.
+If set to 'file' the **_IPSET_MACLIST_FILE** will be queried for a file containing a list of mac addresses.
 The file should contain one mac address per line.
 Empty lines and comments (also after the address) are supported.
-If the variable is unset mac addresses are fetched from arp cache, /etc/ethers and the output of `ip link show`.
+If the variable is set to 'system' mac addresses are fetched from arp cache, /etc/ethers and the output of `ip link show`.
+If the variable is unset or set to 'both' (default) both methods are used).

 ---